Prepare an Emergency Supply Kit

 • Electronic charging cables

-• Extra eye glasses, contact lenses/supplies, denture needs, hearing aids and batteries
+• Extra eyeglasses, contact lenses/supplies, denture needs, hearing aids and batteries

 • Food for elderly person or special diets